ArcticBlaze1000/GlobalTrain/README.md

     ```

 3.  **Initialize the database:**
-    This script will create `database.db` if it doesn't exist and seed it with initial data.
+    This script creates `database.db` and seeds it with initial data.
+Run this anytime you need to reset the database.
     ```sh
     npm run db:init
     ```

 4.  **Run the application in development mode:**
-    This will start the Vite dev server for the React app and launch the Electron application.
     ```sh
     npm run dev
     ```

 ### Building the Application

-To package the application for distribution, you can use the following scripts:

--   `npm run package`: Packages the app without creating an installer.
+-   `npm run package`: Packages the app for your current platform without creating an installer.
--   `npm run make`: Creates an installer for your platform.
+-   `npm run make`: Creates a native installer for your current platform.